yapb/docs/docs/configuring.rst

 General configuration
 ================================
 Main config whene most stuff regarding weapon handling is defined.
-The filename is ``general.cfg`` and located at ``addons/yapb/conf`` directory.
+The filename is ``weapon.cfg`` and located at ``addons/yapb/conf`` directory.

 To edit this file you need to know the weapon numbering.